keiserjb/access_unpublished/README.txt

 Usage:
 ------
-After installing and activating the 'Access Unpublished' module you should first update the settings for the module. admin/settings/access_unpublished
+After installing and activating the 'Access unpublished' module you should first update the settings for the module. admin/settings/access_unpublished
 You will need to specify a 'Private key' which will be used to create the